craftcms/docs/docs/5.x/system/user-management.md

 ### Affiliated Site <Since ver="5.6.0" feature="Affiliated sites for user elements" />

 During registration, Craft captures the current [site](sites.md) and stores it as the user’s **Affiliated Site**.
-This is primarily used to determine what language [system emails](mail.md#system-messages) should be sent in, when dispatched in site-agnostic contexts (like the control panel or from a CLI command).
+This is primarily used to determine what language and template [system emails](mail.md#system-messages) should be use, when sent from site-agnostic contexts (like the control panel or CLI).

 ### Default Group